k8snetworkplumbingwg/sriov-network-metrics-exporter/README.md

 ```
 The above should be added to the Prometheus configuration as a new target.
 For more about configuring Prometheus see the [official guide.](https://prometheus.io/docs/prometheus/latest/configuration/configuration/) Once Prometheus is started with this included in its config sriov-metrics should appear on the "Targets page".
 Metrics should be available by querying the Prometheus API or in the web interface.

-In this mode it will serve stats at
+In this mode it will serve stats on an endpoint inside the cluster.
+Prometheus will detect the label on the service endpoint throught the above configuration.

 ### Standalone installation to an endpoint on the host.

 To run as standalone the SR-IOV Metrics exporter will have to be run on each host in the cluster.
 Go 1.14+ is required to build the exporter.
 Run:
 ```make build```